-Learn how to make your own fabulous DIY unicorn balm!
-This tri-color DIY unicorn balm leaves just a hint of shimmer on your skin and can be scented with your favorite fragrance!
+Learn how to make your own fabulous DIY unicorn body butter!
+This tri-color DIY unicorn body butter recipe leaves just a hint of shimmer on your skin and can be scented with your favorite fragrance!
 Plus it makes a great homemade gift idea for anyone who loves unicorns – or simply wants sparkle like one for the day!

 1.5 oz. sweet almond oil